 In sum Vegan diets are naturally low in certain nutrients.
 Multivitamins can help fill some of the gaps.
 However, they also come with certain downsides, which is why individual supplements may be preferable.

-What vitamins should vegans supplement?
+What nutrients should vegans supplement?

 Which nutrients to supplement will depend on various factors.
 For instance, your age, life-stage, and the quality of your diet.
 Generally speaking, vegan diets can benefit from the following supplements: